osxmidi/LinVst/README.md

 Waves plugins.

+Bitwig seems to need the Waveshell to be unpacked into individual dll's using shell2vst.

+The Waves plugins don't seem to work with Tracktion.

+Reaper and Ardour seem to work with the Waveshell dll and the individual unpacked dll's.

 Waves Central currently needs Wine Staging and also needs robocopy.exe to be installed (Windows Server 2003 Resource Kit Tools) and robocopy also needs a mfc42u.dll 32 bit override to be placed in /windows/syswow64 and added to the winecfg Libraries tab.

 Waves Central also needs some simple registry additions